nhjschulz/cfsm/README.md

 Note that unused handlers don't need to be set to NULL.
 The ``cfsm_transition()`` API has done this before calling the enter operation.
 Only the needed handlers must be set here (if any).

 #### The Small Mario Leave Operation

 Our example leave operations are trivial.
 We have no actions to perform according to the Mario state machine.
-We just print a line to indicate to the user that we got called.
+They just print a line to indicate to the user when they got called.

 ```c
 static void SmallMario_onLeave(cfsm_Ctx * fsm)